steven-steven/Blog/pages/blog/2023-reinvention.html.md

 Here are some **major highlights** ✨ of 2023:

 - Going back home for 3 months, working with a 12h timezone difference
-- 3 months Long distance relationship
+- 3 months long distance relationship
 - Going to japan (Tokyo osaka kyoto)
 - Going to Singapore
 - My mom coming to canada and meeting my gf for the first time